svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-5.md

    If any of these fields are not set, the Operator will fail to create your service!

 1. Make sure you're logged in to the cluster in this terminal session.
+Otherwise you must re-run the command `oc login` with the cluster information:

     [Access your cluster using the oc CLI](../getting-started/setup_cli.md#access-the-openShift-web-console).

-    Note: You will face this error if you're not logged in

-    `error: You must be logged in to the server (the server has asked for the client to provide credentials)`

 1. Use the helper script provided by IBM to create a new API token, and register it as a secret in your OpenShift cluster: